nolascojoao/aws-ec2-lab/README.md

   <img src="screenshot/Cloud Architecture.png" width="280"/>
 </div>

+## Overview

 This lab provides a guide to:

-- Launching an Amazon EC2 instance with an Apache Web Server
+- **Launching an EC2 Instance**: Create an Amazon EC2 instance with an Apache Web Server.

-- Monitoring the CPU performance of the EC2 instance
-- Resizing the EC2 instance for scaling
-- Testing termination protection
+- **Checking Web Server Access**: Ensure the web server is reachable via its public IP.

+- **Monitoring Instance Performance**: Track CPU usage with CloudWatch.

+- **Resizing EC2 Resources**: Change the instance type and adjust the EBS volume size.

-- Terminating the instance
+- **Testing and Terminating the Instance**: Test termination protection and then safely terminate the instance.

 ---
 ⚠️ **Attention**:
-1. All the tasks will be completed via the command line using AWS CLI, so you need to have the necessary access permissions.
-[AWS CLI Install](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
+- All the tasks will be completed via the command line using AWS CLI.
+Ensure you have the necessary permissions.
+[Install AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
-2. Please be aware that charges may apply while completing this lab.
+- Charges may apply for completing this lab.
 [AWS Pricing](https://aws.amazon.com/pricing/)

 ---

-## Task 1 - Launch an EC2 Instance
+## Task 1 - Launch and Configure Your EC2 Instance

-### 1.1 Create the EC2 instance
+#### 1.1 Create the EC2 instance
-To launch an EC2 instance with an Apache web server:
+Replace `<ami-0ebfd941bbafe70c6>` with the AMI of your choice and `t2.micro` with your preferred instance type
 ```bash
 aws ec2 run-instances \
 	--image-id ami-0ebfd941bbafe70c6 \